 Common mistakes

-- !Misjudging the seasonVermont courses open in May but conditions are not fully prime until June; book May trips knowing you may encounter soft fairways and incomplete landscaping.
+- !Misjudging the seasonVermont courses open in May but aren't fully prime until June; Early trips can mean soft fairways and unfinished conditioning.

-- !Missing foliage peakpeak foliage in southern Vermont typically falls between September 27 and October 12; book too early or too late and you get partial color.
+- !Missing foliage peakSouthern Vermont color typically peaks September 27-October 12 -- book too early or late and you get partial color.

 What to pack